 The University Endowment Lands (UEL) is a separate jurisdiction from the City of Vancouver and the

 University of British Columbia (UBC).

 As an unincorporated area, the UEL does not have an elected municipal Council.
-Instead, the provincial government is the governing body, and is administered through the Ministry of Community and Rural Development under the University Endowment Land Act.
+Instead, the provincial government is the governing body, and is administered through the Ministry of Municipal Affairs and Housing under the University Endowment Land Act.
 This legislation enables the Minister to, amongst other things:

-The Minister of Community and Rural Development appoints a Manager who is responsible for the day-to-day administration of the UEL.
+The Minister of Municipal Affairs and Housing appoints a Manager who is responsible for the day-to-day administration of the UEL.

-Decisions made by the UEL Administration are guided by the Official Community Plan and the Land Use, Building and Community
+Decisions made by the UEL Administration are guided by UEL bylaws.

 Administration and operational expenses are recovered from property taxes, and revenue received mainly from water sales,

 parking meters, and building and development permits.